 80% of the sites are located in municipalities with fewer than 5,000 inhabitants.

-2. The Sources ALMA strategy for delivering the best product in the best packaging Sources ALMA's mission is to make high-quality, natural, healthy and safe hydration accessible to everyone on a daily basis.
+2. The Sources ALMA strategy for delivering the best product in the best packaging

+Sources ALMA's mission is to make high-quality, natural, healthy and safe hydration accessible to everyone on a daily basis.

 Protecting the environment has always been a major priority for Sources ALMA, which has been committed for over 30 years to the circular economy, eco-design and ambitious reductions in CO2 emissions at every stage in the life cycle of its products.
 Environmental issues are essential to Sources ALMA, as nature provides its most precious resource - water - without which life is impossible.
 Sources ALMA has always made it a priority to protect resources above and beyond regulatory requirements, to ensure responsible abstraction, and to bottle and distribute with the minimum environmental impact.
 These actions are developed in Part II "Sources ALMA and the Environment".

 At the same time, Sources ALMA has been a pioneer in the field for several decades, working to limit plastic consumption and promote the recycling and circularity of packaging.

 Sources ALMA has begun its transformation process to fulfil its mission of making healthy, high-quality water available to everyone at an affordable price, produced in good working conditions and with respect for the environment.
 Against this backdrop, the company has made ambitious CSR commitments, including 10 commitments to quality and the environment.
-These initial commitments are intended to evolve in a spirit of continuous improvement, and the results for 2023, set out throughout this declaration, bear witness to the momentum that has been set in motion.
-Sources ALMA has moved up 7 points on the overall ECOVADIS CSR assessment score for 2023.
-The particularly significant progress made in the areas of sustainable purchasing (see point 1.4 of Part III) and the environment also demonstrates that the Group is making the transition.
+These initial commitments are intended to evolve in a spirit of continuous improvement, and the year on year results, set out throughout this declaration, bear witness to the momentum that has been set in motion.
+The ECOVADIS CSR assessment, in which Sources ALMA improved its overall score by 4 points in 2024, with an improvement in the social and human rights pillar (cf. 1.4 of Part III), shows that the Group is deploying actions that go beyond the 10 commitments to quality and the environment.
 As part of its approach, Sources ALMA has identified the Sustainable Development Goals (SDGs) on which it will have a positive impact.
-Its CSR commitments are directly related to six of the UN's SDGs: No. 3, No. 5, No. 6, No. 7, No. 8 and No. 12.
+Its CSR commitments are directly related to six of the United Nations' SDGs: No. 3, No. 5, No. 6, No. 7, No. 8 and No. 12.

-2.1 10 COMMITMENTS TO QUALITY AND THE ENVIRONMENT As part of its CSR policy, the company has made 10 commitments to all stakeholders (shareholders, employees, etc.):
+2.1 10 COMMITMENTS TO QUALITY AND THE ENVIRONMENT

+As part of its CSR policy, the company has made 10 commitments to all its stakeholders (shareholders, employees, etc.):